Hypothyroidism in Cats

 Thyroid glands produce two iodine-containing hormones: T3 and T4.
 These hormones affect many of the processes in your cat’s body and regulate metabolic rate.
 When a cat has hyperthyroidism, the body produces too much of the thyroid hormones, and bodily processes speed up.
 With hypothyroidism, which occurs when there is too little thyroid hormone, bodily processes slow down.
 While hypothyroidism is markedly less common than hyperthyroidism in cats, it can occur, especially as a secondary result of treatment for hyperthyroidism.

-Understanding the symptoms and potential causes of hypothyroidism in cats can help you better monitor your cat’s thyroid function.
+Understanding the symptoms and potential causes of low thyroid production in cats can help you better monitor your cat’s thyroid function.
 This is especially important for owners of cats who have previously been treated for hyperthyroidism.

 Here are some common signs of hypothyroidism in cats: